braindef/word-stats/readme.txt

 Tags: word count, dashboard, readability, keywords Requires at least: 3.0.0
 Tested up to: 3.0.4
-Stable tag: 1.4.4
+Stable tag: 1.5

-Adds total words counts to the dashboard, provides a more accurate live word count, displays keywords and readability levels of each post.
+Adds total and monthly per author word counts, provides a more accurate live word count, displays keywords and readability levels of each post.

 == Description ==

-Word Stats adds stats, keyword counts and readability level indexes for your blog posts, and replaces the live word count from WordPress with a more accurate algorythm.
+Word Stats adds total and monthly per author word counts, stats, keyword counts and readability level indexes for your blog posts, and replaces the live word count from WordPress with a more accurate algorithm.

-It can count the number of words in each public post type in your blog, including any custom post types, and display the totals in your dashboard.
-You can also show them in your blog with a widget or the &#91;wordcounts&#93; shortcode.
+It counts the number of words in each public post type for each author and month and displays the totals in your dashboard.
+You can also show the total word counts in your blog with a widget or the &#91;wordcounts&#93; shortcode.

-It adds too live statistics for the edit post panel:
+Also, it provides live statistics for the edit post panel:

 * Color coded legibility indexes: Automated Readability Index, Coleman-Liau Index and LIX.
 * Total characters, alphanumeric characters, words and sentences.
-* Characters per word, characters per sentence, words per sentence
+* Characters per word, characters per sentence, words per sentence.
-* Relevant keywords, except those specified to be ignored
+* Relevant keywords, except those specified to be ignored.

-You can also display optionally an extra column with the aggregated readability level of each post in the manage posts list.
+You can display optionally an extra column with the aggregated readability level of each post in the manage posts list.

 It includes i18n translations to Spanish and Catalonian.